Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #  I love numbers
 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-Display current directory contents
+   Long format
+   And hidden files (starting with .) with user and group IDs displayed numerically